simo1c/GateMeClass/manual/readme.md

 <p align="justify">
 Training and classification can be performed in one step using the <u>GateMeClass_annotate</u> function using the parameter 'train_parameters'.
-In this case, It is sufficient to specify in the train_parameters the expression matrix of the reference matrix and the corresponding labels:
+In this case, It is sufficient to specify in the 'train_parameters' the expression matrix of the reference matrix and the corresponding labels:

 ```
 res <- GateMeClass_annotate(exp_matrix,